 Our first-ever LIVE tour of the DD test kitchen + a big announcement for engaged Valentines!

 Posted by Dunkin' on Thursday, 11 February 2016

 Live video is a fantastic tool for connecting directly with customers and building a committed and engaged community of followers (and potential customers) and is ideal for a relaxed, informal brand.

 Other brands have effectively used regular video content to demonstrate their ‘expert’ status, quality and authenticity.
 Waitrose launched a successful YouTube channel and collaborates with top chefs and influencers to produce gorgeous recipe videos using high-quality ingredients, whilst also placing an emphasis on ethical food production and sourcing.
-This appeals directly to its educated middle class market and provides a way for their customers to invest emotionally in the brand.
+This appeals directly to its educated middle-class market and provides a way for its customers to invest emotionally in the brand.